-When we do this we will publish the special rules, consult with local residents and seek the permission of the Council's Housing Committee or the Boards of participating RSLs.
-The relevant landlords will monitor any local letting initiative to make sure that it has been effective.
+When we do this we will publish the special rules, consult with local residents and seek the permission of the Council's Housing Committee or the Boards of participating Registered Social Landlords.
+The relevant landlord will monitor any local letting initiative to make sure that it has been effective.

-When setting up Local Letting Initiatives, due regard will be taken of legislative requirements.
-Local tenants, residents and elected/ board members will be involved in the development of local letting and details of the scheme will be advertised.
+When setting up initiatives, due regard will be taken of legislative requirements.
+Local tenants, residents and elected/board members will be involved in the development of local letting initiatives, and details of the scheme will be advertised.
 Initiatives will be reviewed every 6 months in order to assess their continued need.